About Reducing the Risk

 We provide training across the UK.
 In particular our unique local multi-agency model for tackling abuse and exploitation is recognised nationally.
 We work with other areas to help build and support local networks and foster a joined up approach to safeguarding and empowering victims.

-We work with a number of local partners and agencies to provide the IDVA service for Oxfordshire, working with high-risk victims of domestic abuse.
+We work with a number of local partners and agencies to provide the high risk and court IDVA service for Oxfordshire, working with high-risk victims of domestic abuse.

 Reducing the Risk provide a comprehensive range of online and face-to-face training programmes, with capacity to develop bespoke courses upon request.